Manikyakkallu

-Manikyakkallu is a 2011 Indian Malayalam-language drama film directed by M. Mohanan and starring Prithviraj Sukumaran, Samvrutha Sunil, and Nedumudi Venu in the lead roles.
+Manikyakkallu is a 2011 Indian Malayalam-language drama film written and directed by M. Mohanan and starring Prithviraj Sukumaran, Samvrutha Sunil, Nedumudi Venu and Salim Kumar in the lead roles.
 It is about a young teacher who arrives at a village school and tries to make a definite change in students' attitudes.
 The movie is loosely based on the life story of the students and teachers of the Government Brennen Higher Secondary School, Thalassery.